"My mouth will tell of Your righteous acts,

 - Psalm 71:15-16

-I mentioned in another post a recent article in the Christian Science Monitor that referenced a survey in which only one in five respondents who self-identified as "born again" agreed with the statement that salvation is not based on our works.
+A recent poll showed that most American professing Christians, whether Catholic or Protestant, believe that salvation is based partly on works.
 I would suggest that this is because of the insidious Pelagian influence inherent in the Arminianism that dominates American evangelicalism.

 Good works certainly aren't the basis of the salvation as revealed in Scripture.
 In the anonymous Psalm referenced here, the writer boasts not at all in his own righteousness, but rather that of his divine Redeemer alone.
 The Prophet Isaiah agreed, comparing his own righteousness to a woman's menstrual rag (Is.
 64:6).